0ddjob/Nafanya/README.md

 - [Part 3 (Replacement Keyboard Plans)](https://youtu.be/gZ2KwFe9IKs)

 ## [ROM](/ROM)
-The ROM from my machine can be found in this repository.
+The ROM from my machine can be found in this repository.<br>
 It has a pretty cool boot screen:<br>

 ![Nafanya boot screen](/Images/Нафаня_Boot_Screen.png)